jw56578/JSGameMaker/notes.md

 4. then it has to determine whether the thing on the lower layer can be overtaken or not
 5. what is going to determien whether a thing can be overriden by upper layers.
 6. the screen should probably be responsbile for doing this work, or the layer, not the object (monster)

+Collision
+1.where the hell should the code be to handle when 2 things collide
+2. should each object handle it itself
+---the Hero object would have to handle what happens when it runs into every single other type of thing
+---well something is going to have to handle every scenario, just create another collision handler thing per object and have the object return it through getCollisionHandler
+3.so every object needs to have a function getCollisionHandler ? yup think how complicated this can get, what if a monster encounters a player and the collision causes the player to die and disappear back to the beginning. and the monster needs to move into the position where the player was, how do you handle this